BU-IE-582/fall20-kaanblgn/index.md

 There will be the assignments done for this course.

 ### Homework Assignment 0
-- [R Examples](https://bu-ie-582.github.io/fall20-kaanblgn/files/homework_0.html): Summary of five interesting R examples using RMarkdown.
+- [R Examples] (https://bu-ie-582.github.io/fall20-kaanblgn/files/homework_0.html): Summary of five interesting R examples using RMarkdown.